 One of the best ways to curb wasted spend and reach your targeted market is to think negatively when it comes to pay per click management.

-Negative keywords are a feature of Google Ads and Bing Ads that many marketers don’t take proper advantage of.
-And because of this they are literally wasting their money.
+Negative keywords are a feature of Google Ads and Microsoft Ads that many marketers don’t take proper advantage of.
+Because of this they are literally wasting their money.

 Your keyword phrase is "baseball bats" and you're using phrase match.
 Your ad could appear for Rawlings baseball bats, wood baseball bats, and aluminum baseball bats.

 You don’t stock wood baseball bats (which I admit would be strange).

 To stop losing money for this you simply add wood as a negative keyword.
-Then each time after this, your ad won’t appear for this type of bat and you won’t be wasting money as a result.
+After this your ads won't appear for any phrases that contain wood.

 For almost any business there are words that aren't appropriate for the business.

 How to Find Negative Keywords in Google Ads Campaigns

-One of the best ways to find negative keywords is to review your search terms report.
+One of the best ways to find negative keywords is to review your search terms.